raiwa/Modular-Checkout/README.md

 4.   doubts/to decide:

-    - address block in checkout_shipping/payment: 1 or 3 modules
+    - address block in checkout_shipping/payment: 1 or 3 modules DECIDED
-    - shipping/payment address block in checkout_confirmation: 1 or 4 modules (or 2)
+    - shipping/payment address block in checkout_confirmation: 1 or 4 modules (or 2) DECIDED
     - old "checkout_new_address.php" module: call in modules via "include" DECIDED

 5.   checks/tests to be performed, DONE:
-    - remove class="clearfix"line in all modules
+    - remove class="clearfix"line in all modules DONE
     - Final tests

-6.   fork complete branch from Gary's master or Modularity3? branch:
+6.   fork complete branch from Gary's master or Modularity3? branch:  DONE
-    - add install/configuration sql for all modules to install/oscommerce.sql
+    - add install/configuration sql for all modules to install/oscommerce.sql DONE

 7.   pull request to Gary's master or Modularity3? branch